bw-math/bw-math/source/assignments/projects/04_BIAS.rst

     c.
 How does this information affect your answer to *#1d*?

+This selection method was later revised in 1970, 1971 and 1972, once the distribution of data was examined in more detail.

-3. Using the birth month of the drafted individual as the bins, construct histograms for the years 1969, 1970, 1971, 1972.
+3. Using the birth month of the drafted individual as the bins, construct histograms for the years 1969, 1970, 1971 and 1972.

 3. Based on the histograms constructed, describe the shape of the distribution for each year's draft lottery.
+Save your answer in the :ref:`docstring <python_docstring>`

    a.
 Are the graphs skewed, uniform, normal or bimodal?